mt-class/penn/inflect.md

   href="http://ldc.upenn.edu">Linguistic Data Consortium
   (LDC)</a>, and the license agreement prohibits direct distribution of the data as we have done for other assignments.
-You will need a CLSP account to work on this assignment, and please do not remove the data from those servers (except to upload your output on the test data).</div>
+You will need a SEAS account to work on this assignment, and please do not remove the data from those servers (except to upload your output on the test data).</div>